ifHoncho/blugoldBuzz/README.md

 - Create demo accounts and posts in the initialization script
 - fix contact us link
 - update reame with anything else you can thinkk of
+- put account type next to username on the post
+- get buzz and club working

 - create presentation